 - After a few minutes, the warmth turns off.

-- Heat output and/or flame production are reduced.
+- Heat output and/or flame production is reduced.

 Common problems and their fixes